ritikasharma1505/Linux-for-devOps/readme.md

 ```

-- ln command usage - hardlink and softlink are shortcut like one creates for an app on desktop
+- 'ln' command usage - hardlink and softlink are shortcut like one creates for an app on desktop

 ```
 ln -s /home/ubuntu/some-path.txt softlink